preciofishbone/OmniaDocsG2/working-with-processes/authoring-processes/working-with-drafts/drawing-tab/index.rst

 .. image:: pm-drawing-shape-settings-settings-more.png

 + **Font Size**: Set the font size in pixels for the text here.
 + **Colors**: Use the options in this section to set details for colors, for the shape and text.
+Note that you can set colors for three states of the shape: not selected, selected and hovered.

 When you select the option "Add Link", you can use the following settings: